drastega/specklestar/README.md

 speckle_gen.R - for generation of model speckle data

-middle_d_f.R - for calulation middle dark or flat field images.
+middle_d_f.R - for calculation of middle dark or flat field images.

-All programs are still under development.
+All programs are still far from finish.